 - Faunal inventory.

-The major taxa in which I have concentrated efforts are New World Tortricinae (Tortricoidea) and Ethmiinae (Gelechioidea), and Heliodinidae.
-I have carried out biosystematic studies of these and a variety of other moths, sometimes in response to requests from other biologists (e.g. in cooperation with forest entomologists) or as taxonomic problems became evident during biological and faunal studies.
+The major taxa in which he has concentrated efforts are New World Tortricinae (Tortricoidea) and Ethmiinae (Gelechioidea), and Heliodinidae.
+He has carried out biosystematic studies of these and a variety of other moths, sometimes in response to requests from other biologists (e.g. in cooperation with forest entomologists) or as taxonomic problems became evident during biological and faunal studies.

 Our rearing program is the most extensive in the history of the study of New World Microlepidoptera.
-During the past 50 years my students and I have processed more than 15,000 collections of larval or live adult Lepidoptera.
+During the past 50 years he and his students have processed more than 15,000 collections of larval or live adult Lepidoptera.
 Resulting data encompass more than 1,300 species of moths, through rearing either field-collected larvae or those emerging from eggs deposited by females in confinement.
 This total includes more than 60% of an estimated 1,600 species of Microlepidoptera occurring in California.
-We have summarized the collection data, larval food, and other data in an Access program.
+They have summarized the collection data, larval food, and other data in an Access program.

 - Classification of Nearctic and Neotropical Tortricinae.
 I have conducted long term studies of the Nearctic fauna, published a framework for the classification of Neotropical genera, species level treatments of several of the genera, and checklists of the North American and Neotropical faunas.
 Our studies on relationships among the Neotropical genera have emphasized the Tribes Archipini, Atteriini, Sparganothidini, and Euliini.
 A monographic treatment of Nearctic Sparganothini is in press.